JohnBinford/AppleWood-Pointe/readme.md

 * * *

-###  Instructions and a Couple of Examples...
-- Please note that you intend the message to be a discussion for the group.
-   - He will forward comments that create a new thread (subject) to the group quickly and start a new subject here in digest format.
-   - John will regularly monitor his email for comments, wait a week or so for replys and then forward the digest with then new replys to the group.
-   - He will regularly organize the threads and then post them here in digest format, occasionally forwaring the digest to the group as significant information is collected.
-   - In order to be respectful of excess spam, John may consolidate comments and questions if there are a lot.
-   -
-### Two Example Discussion Topics...

--  __Subject:  Other Location's Workshop Organization.__
-   -  John-D question 01/20/23:</br>Have any of you heard from other Applewood location workshop users on how they organized their workshop?
-      -  Donald-D reply 01/21/23:</br>Eagan Applewood user told me that they brought tools in when the time came and they then threw out ones they didn't want.
-      -  William-T reply 01/21/23:</br>Edina Applewood user told me that they didn't do any prior organization before move-in.
--  __Subject:  Tool / Equipment selection.__
-   -  Billy-K question 01/22/23:</br>If I don't know the difference between the same type of tools or equipment is it O.K. not to vote?
-      -  Donald-D reply 01/23/23:</br>If you don't know the difference between the same type of tools or equipment, it would be better to go with the recommended ones than not to vote at all.

-* * *

 - Five CraftsMen recent met to discuss tool submissions and next steps to getting organized.
    - Here are the "minutes of that meeting...